 The only area of your cement board siding that requires maintenance is the paintwork.
 You’ll need to repaint your siding every 5 to 15 years depending on the weather your siding has been through.
 The factory finish comes with a 15-year warranty, but on-site painted siding may fade in as early as 5 years.
 Strive to wash your siding at least once every year with a garden hose.
 Keep plants near the foundation pruned to keep your siding dry and free of rot.

 Exposure to harsh weather conditions like rain, hailstorm, sunlight, and extreme temperatures are the primary factors that eat away at the lifespan of siding.
-If you live in the Twin Cities, Midwest Exteriors Plus is your one-stop-shop for all types of siding.
+If you live in the Twin Cities, Midwest Roofing, Siding & Windows is your one-stop-shop for all types of siding.
 Contact us today and let us help you choose the right siding for your home.